HOW TO ORDER

 A sublimation printer can ONLY be used for Sublimation printing.

-Therefore the correct .ICC Colour Profiles for your brand of Sublimation Ink, must be be installed on your PC, to ensure that the CMYK is correctly transferred from Screen to Print.
+The correct .ICC Colour Profiles for your brand of Sublimation Ink, must be be installed on your PC, to ensure that the CMYK is correctly transferred from Screen to Print.

 It is worth bearing in mind, that the avg.
 PC screen, displays in 16milj.
 Colours, and to correctly output that to a 4x Colour Printer, is not a simple task